-Description Fraud Error Judgement Planned response 4 Enhanced risk: accounting for PFI arrangements 0 • • We will: The Council has two PFI arrangements, covering: review the Council's adopted approach for accounting for its PFI schools; and arrangements; a shared waste facility. review any changes from prior years to the long term financial models used; The method of accounting for PFI assets/liabilities is complex, therefore, this increases the risk of misstatement. critically review the assumptions made by management; and therefore, this increases the risk of misstatement. assess the completeness and accuracy of disclosures.
+Description Fraud Error Judgement Planned response 4 Enhanced risk: accounting for PFI arrangements 0 • We will: The Council has two PFI arrangements, covering: O O review the Council's adopted approach for accounting for its PFI arrangements; schools; anda shared waste facility. review any changes from prior years to the long term financial models used; Page The method of accounting for PFI assets/liabilities is complex, therefore, this increases the risk of misstatement. critically review the assumptions made by management; and assess the completeness and accuracy of disclosures.